DveloperY0115/DveloperY0115.github.io-arxiv/_posts/2021-07-02-View_Generalization_for_Single_Image_Textured_3D_Models.md

 On the other hand, for small deformation models (rigid shapes such as cars), the convolutional network predicts low resolution deformation map ($2 \times 2$) or ($4 \times 4$) to restrict the number of vertices (mapped onto the UV map) to be deformed, so that the template mesh does not undergo too much modification (i.e. only small number of vertices in the original model are deformed).

-This controllability, reffered as degree of deformation (DOD), is one of the key aspect of this work, and used throughout this work.
+This controllability, refered as degree of deformation (DOD), is one of the key aspect of this work, and used throughout this work.
 Especially, in the literature, $\text{DOD} = 4$ means that the 2D deformation has $2 \times 2$ spatial resolution.

 Since **the deformation is learned for 2D UV map, not the template mesh**, the number of vertices that associated deformations are sampled and then applied can be adjusted freely without extra computational cost.